ShinyClient-Beta/Data/updates/readme.md

-# This is deprecated, new Shiny versions will use the client meta instead
+# This is deprecated, new shiny versions will use the client meta instead